hientrung/dart-observable/README.md

 ```

 Computed object is only recalculate if there are listeners on it or when access to its value.
-And the calculation is a asyn process, so observable can change value many times, but Computed just run one
+And the calculation is a async process, so observable can change value many times, but Computed just run one

 Example:
 ```dart